Gambia Information Site

 They are normally played with only the hands in a standing position.
 They have a full, deep, rich sound which can be heard for miles and is effective at all dynamic levels.
 They produce a kind of bass melody in the total rhythm.
 In other modern drumming configurations, they are often used to back up the djembe and tama in a percussion group.

-An excerpt is available below, conforming to fair use guidelines:
+An excerpt is available below:

 http://rhythmweb.com/real/Saikouba01.ram